-One thing about electronics that almost everyone knows, is that water and electrics don’t go well together.
+One thing about electronics that almost everyone knows is that water and electricity don’t go well together.

 When you’re working with electrical tools around water, you have to take extra measures.
 Not only does the water pose a risk to your tools but also to yourself.
 Especially with corded tools, water can be a (fatal) hazard.
 You should never use a corded tool in a wet area.

 But what about your cordless tools?
 Sure, we don’t go swimming with them, but how dangerous is the battery in one?
 How much water can a cordless drill handle?
 For example, can you use a cordless drill in the rain?